omarkareem-source/DensiScope/README.md

 | ca-HepTh | 11,204 | 117,619 |
 | ca-dblp-2012 | 317,080 | 1,049,866 |

-Graphs are stored using memory-efficient **SciPy CSR sparse matrices**.
+The graphs are stored using memory-efficient **SciPy CSR sparse matrices**.

+Large raw and processed datasets are intentionally not stored in this GitHub repository.
+They are downloaded and prepared automatically by the notebook when required.

 ---